 The crops grown on the land treated with manure produces healthy crops.

 Manure is an ideal soil amendment.
 When it is applied to the agricultural fields it acts as a field residue.
 Farmers can sell the manure to people who need to improve their soil fertility.
 Thus, it can bring income to farmers.
 They add to the overall soil ability and sustainability.
 Manure increases the water holding capacity of the soil.
 The organic content of the soil can also be improved by applying raw manure like biochar, compost, etc.

 Different types of manure contain about 26% solid.
 The solid and liquid portions are segregated and the solids are used for bedding.
 The carbon content and other elements can be used to produce different biofuels.
 Manure also contains a large number of fibres.
 The undigested animal feed, straw, sawdust, or other bedding contains a lot of fibre.

 Manure is environment-friendly and has worked a great deal in increasing food production.
 It was very difficult to feed a growing population.
 Use of manure improved the fertility of the soil and increased the yield of the crops.

-To know more about Manure, its types and advantages, keep visiting BYJU’S website or download BYJU’S app for further reference.
+To know more about what is manure, its types and advantages, keep visiting BYJU’S website or download BYJU’S app for further reference.

 Frequently Asked Questions